I'm trying to find somebody here in the audio sound right.

 And he goes over there and he finds out the job is killing somebody else's mother and sister.

-It's a helly situation, and we can't be wasting some of the best young people we have, sending them over here to be killed, and then killing hundreds of thousands of Iraqis at the same time.
+It's a hellish situation, and we can't be wasting some of the best young people we have, sending them over here to be killed, and then killing hundreds of thousands of Iraqis at the same time.

-I want to know when Harry Reed is going to send David Crosby a letter, or whoever it is that employs David Crosby or is his partner or whatever, and demand that he shut up at his unpatriotic comments.
+I want to know, and I'm serious about this, I want to know when Harry Reid is going to send David Crosby a letter or whoever it is that employs David Crosby or is his partner or whatever, and demand that he shut up at his unpatriotic comments because here he is on the Chris Matthews show, David Crosby, accusing our troops of killing women and sisters and mothers and hundreds of thousands of Iraqi civilians.

 And I want to know where is the outrage on the floor of the United States Senate about that.